THE WRITERS COLLEGE

 THIRD PLACE:

-And in fifth place is ‘The Thing with the Lawyer’, written by Travis Inglis.
+And in fifth place is ‘Every Fork, a Question’, written by Rosalie Matthews

-Read the judges’ comments, as well as the top three stories, below the Highest Honours, Honours, Honourable Mention and ‘More Stories We Loved’ results lists.
+Read the judges’ comments below, as well as the top three stories, the Highest Honours, Honours, Honourable Mention and ‘More Stories We Loved’ results lists.
+We look forward to seeing these writers rise up in the rankings in competitions to come.

 HIGHEST HONOURS